yannamsellem/sken/README.md

 ### Contribution guidelines ###

 * implement Karma for angular unit testing
-* implement Jasmine fot node.js unit testing
+* implement Jasmine for node.js unit testing
 * implement Bunyan for logging stuff

 ### Who do I talk to? ###